In This Article

 Do You Qualify for Pro Bono Legal Support?

 Legal fees in a child custody matter can be extremely expensive.
 An attorney will expect to be paid hourly and will likely also require a significant retainer (a down payment towards legal fees incurred) to support your case.
 Parents who cannot afford a private attorney have two main options: Represent yourself, otherwise known as pro se in legal terms.
 Or, granted you meet the pro bono program's income requirements, you can request services from a pro bono attorney.

 Find resources on how to go about pro se representation by searching your state government's website in the self-help resources section.

 Does the Other Party Have an Attorney?

-Are You Comfortable With Your Attorney?
+Are You Comfortable with Your Attorney?

-Is the Attorney Familiar with Family Law?
+Is Your Attorney Familiar with Family Law?